 Literacy skills can greatly influence progress in all areas.
-Despite this there is limited research in how to learn word level literacy skills.
-This begs the question, why is there such a great emphasis on correct spelling by The National Curriculum?
+However, there is limited research in how to learn word level literacy skills.
+As a result, this may cause those who struggle to fall behind.
+Consequently, this begs the question, why is there such a great emphasis on correct spelling by The National Curriculum?

 What does the research tell us?